-- 1. If you are transferring without a Florida AA Degree, you must meet the requirements of the University Core Curriculum (UCC) as described in the FIU Catalog. - University Core Curriculum (UCC) may be met by courses transferred into FIU, courses taken from FIU or a combination of FIU and non-FIU courses.
-Once you are accepted into FIU, your transfer credits will be evaluated and any UCC deficiencies will be noted.
+- 1. If you are transferring without a Florida AA Degree, you must meet the requirements of the University Core Curriculum (UCC) as described in the FIU Catalog. - University Core Curriculum (UCC) may be met by courses transferred to FIU, courses taken from FIU or a combination of FIU and non-FIU courses.
+Once accepted into FIU, transfer credits will be evaluated and any UCC deficiencies will be noted.
+Students should check the (TED) database for more information on credit equivalency.